madhu-gowda6/custom_t-shirt_design/README.md

 - Framer Motion - the most popular library used to bring your React website to life with animations

 # Dev
-- feel free to fork this repo and add some new features
+- Feel free to fork this repo and add some new features